 Macculloch Hall Historical Museum

 Located in the heart of Morristown's National Historic District, Macculloch Hall Historical Museum was built by George and Louisa Macculloch.
-The Maccullochs emigrated from London, England to Brooklyn, NY in 1806.
+The Maccullochs emigrated from London, England to New York City in 1806.
 In 1810, they purchased 26 acres and a one-story stone bank house from General John Doughty, a commander in George Washington's Army during the Revolutionary War.
-The Maccullochs built their brick, Federal style mansion, the first significant brick structure in Morristown, in 1810 and added onto it in 1812 and 1819 as their family's influence in local, state, and national history grew.
+The Maccullochs built their Federal style brick mansion, the first significant brick structure in Morristown, in 1810 and added onto it in 1812 and 1819 as their family's influence in local, state, and national history grew.

 George and Louisa raised a son, Francis Law, and a daughter Mary Louisa, in the mansion on what would become Macculloch Avenue.
 Five generations of the Macculloch-Miller-Post family lived in the house until 1949.
 In 1949, the family sold the house to W. Parsons Todd.
 He incorporated the house into a museum for public benefit in 1950.
 Todd spent years preserving the nationally recognized structure and building a fine and decorative arts collection and historic archive.

 Today, MHHM interprets the history and collections throughout the house's well-preserved rooms and galleries.
 We offer a diverse schedule of changing exhibitions, educational and public programs attended by thousands of visitors annually.